Whitney Port 7 Weeks Pregnant, Shares Fear of 'Unhealthy Pregnancy'

 "But the moral of the story is, this is likely another unhealthy pregnancy.
 It's such a huge part of our lives right now, and it affects everything, physically and mentally and everything that we do.
 And it just felt like an opportunity to just share it, because I couldn't just sit here and go on with my life and not share it," she explained.
 "And I know that there's likely so many people out there that have had to deal with this."

-Port, who is already a mom to four-year-old Sonny, said she's scared of the idea of not being able to give her husband another child and her son a sibling.
+Port, who is already a mom to 4-year-old Sonny, said she's scared of the idea of not being able to give her husband another child and her son a sibling.

 "I definitely feel just scared for myself and my confidence and my self-worth and what this means for that, and also for not being able to give this family what I think would be the best for it," the Hills alum continued.
 "The emotions are obviously very complicated.
 I still feel very, very pregnant."